Tien Chiu

 I think this would be interesting to try with pastels as well, and since I have a set of very nice pastels (see previous notes on “burst of enthusiasm”!), I may play around with them as well – AFTER I get back.
 Pastels are fun, but the dust gets absolutely everywhere!
 Not good when you are schlepping your work 3000+ miles before fixing it.

 Off to play!
-I have another hour or so before I need to wake up Mike (so we can get ready for our trip), which is plenty of time to do a couple of experimental sketches.
+I have another hour or so before I need to wake up B. (so we can get ready for our trip), which is plenty of time to do a couple of experimental sketches.

 Share this post!